 - Actual or presumed damages.

-To get punitive damages, you must prove that the defendant acted with fraud, oppression or malice.
+To get an exemplary award, you must prove that the defendant acted with fraud, oppression or malice.
 This usually requires proof that the defendant acted intentionally (or at least with a conscious disregard for the well-being of others).

 This can be done with documents (such as memos or emails) showing the defendant’s intent.
 It can also be established with testimony.